-Located beside the Taieri River, the Rock and Pillar Mountain range, and the Kakanui Mountains, Kokonga provides beautiful scenery and a peaceful atmosphere
+Overlooking the Taieri River with views of the Rock and Pillar Mountain range and the Kakanui Mountains, Kokonga offers beautiful scenery and a peaceful atmosphere

 There is easy access for fishing to the Taieri river from SH 87.

 The single most important resource when travelling the Central Otago Rail Trail